19hours/sg-statutes/Acts/Income Tax Act.md

 or zero, if the amount ascertained by that formula is less than or equal to zero; and

-(b) the reference to the writing-down allowances made under subsections (1) and (2C) is a reference to the balance of such allowances made under subsections (1) and (2C) in respect of that right after deducting the total amount of any charges made under this section in respect of that right.
+(b) the reference to the writing-down allowances made under subsections (1), (1AA) and (2C) is a reference to the balance of such allowances made under subsections (1), (1AA) and (2C) in respect of that right after deducting the total amount of any charges made under this section in respect of that right.

 [29/2010]

+[Act 34 of 2016 wef 25/03/2016]

-(5) Where a company to whom writing-down allowances have been made under subsections (1) and (2C) in respect of any intellectual property rights sells, transfers or assigns all or any part of those rights after the writing-down period, there shall be made on the company for the year of assessment relating to the basis period in which the sale, transfer or assignment occurs, a charge in an amount equal to the price which the rights were sold, transferred or assigned or in an amount equal to the capital expenditure incurred in acquiring the rights, whichever is less.
+(5) Where a company to whom writing-down allowances have been made under subsections (1), (1AA) and (2C) in respect of any intellectual property rights sells, transfers or assigns all or any part of those rights after the writing-down period, there shall be made on the company for the year of assessment relating to the basis period in which the sale, transfer or assignment occurs, a charge in an amount equal to the price which the rights were sold, transferred or assigned or in an amount equal to the capital expenditure incurred in acquiring the rights, whichever is less.

 [24/2001; 21/2003; 27/2009]

+[Act 34 of 2016 wef 25/03/2016]

 (6) For the purposes of subsection (5), where there is more than one sale, transfer or assignment of any part of any intellectual property rights, the amount of the capital expenditure incurred in acquiring the intellectual property rights for the year of assessment relating to the basis period in which the sale, transfer or assignment of that part of the rights occurs shall be ascertained in accordance with the formula